H1B

 H3 Visa (Work Visa for Temporary Trainees):

-seeks to enter the United States at the invitation of an organization or
+nonimmigrant who seeks to enter the United States at the invitation of an

-individual for the purpose of receiving training in any field of endeavor,
+organization or individual for the purpose of receiving training in any

 -